Rice Purity Test

 Geographic Differences

-Results vary by country and culture.
+Rice Purity Test results vary by country and culture.
 Countries with stricter social norms tend to have higher average rice purity scores.
 The U.S. and Canada average around 60-65.
 European countries vary widely.
 Asian countries often show higher averages in more traditional societies.

 Remember, these are just averages.
 Your individual result is influenced by your personal choices, cultural background, and life circumstances.